whatwg/sg/IPR Policy.md

 #### 5.5.5.

-[Excluded Claims](#23-excluded-claim) may be addressed by technical workaround, posting of the exclusion notice, or other means the [Steering Group] deems appropriate (including the retention of counsel or advisors to prepare a private advisory memo).
+[Excluded Claims](#23-excluded-claim) and patent claims identified or disclosed by a [Contributor][contributor] or [Workstream Participant][Workstream Participants] may be addressed by technical workaround, posting of the exclusion notice, or other means the [Steering Group] deems appropriate (including the retention of counsel or advisors to prepare a private advisory memo).
 The [Steering Group] may take these actions directly, appoint a group of advisors to make a recommendation, or delegate the decision.
 Decisions that affect the [Workstream] will be published.

 #### 5.5.6.